apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
 <p>Cluster termination policy.
-Valid values are DoNotTerminate, Halt, Delete, WipeOut.
-DoNotTerminate will block delete operation.
-Halt will delete workload resources such as statefulset, deployment workloads but keep PVCs.
-Delete is based on Halt and deletes PVCs.
-WipeOut is based on Delete and wipe out all volume snapshots and snapshot data from backup storage location.</p>
+Valid values are DoNotTerminate, Halt, Delete, WipeOut.<br />DoNotTerminate will block delete operation.<br />Halt will delete workload resources such as statefulset, deployment workloads but keep PVCs.<br />Delete is based on Halt and deletes PVCs.<br />WipeOut is based on Delete and wipe out all volume snapshots and snapshot data from backup storage location.</p><br />
 </td>
 </tr>
 <tr>